-7. For the positive amplification control, vortex the tube of 2800M Control DNA, and then add 1μ l (10ng) to a reaction well containing 25μ l of PCR amplification mix.
+7. For the positive amplification control, vortex the tube of 2800M Control DNA, and then add 1μl (10ng) to a reaction well containing 25μl of PCR amplification mix.

 - 1. Do not include blank storage card punches in the positive control reactions. - 2.
-Optimization of the amount of 2800M Control DNA may be required, depending on thermal cycling conditions and laboratory preferences. - 8.
-Reserve a well containing PCR amplification mix as a negative amplification control.

-Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device.

-9. Seal or cap the plate, or close the tubes.
-Briefly centrifuge the plate to bring storage card punches to the bottom of the wells and remove any air bubbles.
+Optimization of the amount of 2800M Control DNA may be required, depending on cycling conditions and laboratory preferences. - Reserve a well containing PCR amplification mix as a negative amplification control.
+Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device. - 9.
+Seal or cap the plate, or close the tubes.
+Briefly centrifuge reactions to bring storage card punches to the bottom of the wells and remove any air bubbles.

 Amplification and detection instrumentation may vary.
-You will need to optimize protocols including the number of storage card punches, cycle number (24-27 cycles), injection conditions and loading volume for your laboratory instrumentation.
-Testing at Promega shows that 25 cycles works well for a variety of storage card sample types.
-Cycle number will need to be optimized in each laboratory for each sample type that is amplified.
+You will need to optimize protocols including the number of storage card punches, cycle number (25-28 cycles), injection conditions and loading volume for your laboratory instrumentation.
+Testing at Promega shows that 27 cycles works well for a variety of storage card sample types.
+Cycle number should be optimized in each laboratory for each sample type.

 - 1. Place the reaction plate or tubes in the thermal cycler. - 2.
-Select and run the recommended protocol below.
+Select and run the recommended protocol, which is provided in Figure 2.

 - 1. When using the ProFlex® PCR System, use the 9700 Simulation Mode as the ramp speed. - 2.
 When using the Veriti® 96-Well Thermal Cycler, set the ramping rate to 100%. - 3.
 When using the GeneAmp® PCR System 9700, the program must be run with Max Mode as the ramp speed.
 This requires a gold-plated silver or silver sample block.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select Max for the ramp speed and enter the reaction volume. - 4.
+When the 'Select Method Options' screen appears, select "Max" for the ramp speed and enter the reaction volume. - 4.
 The final extension for direct amplification was extended to 20 minutes compared to 10 minutes for the extracted DNA protocol to allow sufficient time for adenylation of large amounts of amplicon.

 Thermal Cycling Protocol

 96°C for 1 minute, then:

 94°C for 10 seconds

 59°C for 1 minute

 72°C for 30 seconds

-for 25 cycles, then:
+for 27 cycles, then:

 60°C for 20 minutes

 4°C soak

+Figure 2.
+Thermal cycling protocol for the GeneAmp® PCR System 9700, Veriti® 96-Well Thermal Cycler and ProFlex® PCR System.

-3. After completion of the thermal cycling protocol, proceed to fragment analysis or store amplified samples at -20°C protected from light.
+3. After completion of the thermal cycling protocol, proceed with fragment analysis or store amplified samples at $-20^{\circ}$ C in a light-protected box.